Citadel-Station-13/CitadelLore/wiki/Hardsuit.md

 -------------------------------------------------------------------------------------------------------------------

 An Anomalous Material Interaction hardsuit that protects against the strangest energies the universe can throw at it.
-Located in Research Directors Office.
+Located in Anomaly Lab.
 Comes with integrated magboots, maneuvering jets, helmet light, helmet camera, heatsink, AI suite, and a cover lock.
 Provides immunity to biohazards and radiation, very robust defense against energy, strong defense against explosions, moderate defense against lasers and blunt force, and barely protects against ballistics.

 **Modules:**